nsfcac/MonSter/README.md

 END$$;
 ```

-## MonSter API for Data Source Plugin (Grafana) ##
+## MonSter API Service for Data Source Plugin (Grafana) ##

-In the `monster` folder, run `python mapi.py` to start the API service for the data source plugin.
-The API will be running on port `5001` of locolhost (`'0.0.0.0'`).
+`make startmapi` to start the MonSter API service for the Grafana Data Source Plugin.
+The API will be running on port `5001` of locolhost (`'0.0.0.0'`) by default.
+You may change the settings in `./metricsbuilder/gunicorn.conf.py`.
 Currently, it supports querying metrics, job info, and node-job correlation.

+`make stopmapi` to stop the API service.

+Access log and error log can be found in `log` folder.

 ---
 If you have questions, please email Mr. Jie Li: jie.li@ttu.edu.